 Communications gateway applications

-Communications gateways are efficient solutions for exchanging information over two or more communications buses when required.
+A vehicle communications bus gateway is an efficient solution for exchanging information over two or more communications buses when required.

 A typical application of communications gateways is when the contents of a particular communications bus needs to be adapted for reasons of compatibility to allow error free communications; such as when new electronics controllers are introduced to an existing system.